Do you have kittens available?

 STAYS: The kitten will stay with us for future showing and/or breeding plans.

-Please note that unless we have kittens available, the 'Kitten Adoption Application' tab on our website will remain hidden, and we may be slow to respond to enquiries.
+Please note that unless we have kittens available, the 'Kitten Adoption Application' tab on our website will remain hidden, and we may be slow to respond to enquiries and application pre-approval.
 We appreciate your patience and understanding!

 EVALUATION: The kitten is under breeder's observation and NOT available at this time.